Qovery/qovery-client-rust/docs/AlertReceiversApi.md

 > validate_new_alert_receiver(alert_receiver_creation_validation_request)
 Validate New Alert Receiver

-Validate a future alert receiver by sending a test message for example
+Validate a future alert receiver by sending a test message.

 ### Parameters